BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

 Conclusion
 ----------
 Putting related modules together and keeping unrelated modules apart by using finer grained packaging was worth it.
-The code base is better organised and it was easier to reanimate bit-rotten test-suites and have them pass continuous integration when the test surface is smaller.
+The code base is better organised.
+It was easier to reanimate bit-rotten test-suites and have them pass continuous integration when the test surface is smaller.
 The compile times got a little better.